tslocke/hobocookbook/tutorials/agility.markdown

     }
     select.dev-user-changer {top: 100px; left: auto; right: 15px; height: auto;}

-Now that we've finished the page header we want to customise the content section of the page.
+Now that we've finished the page header we want to customise the content section of the page:

     .page-content {background: none;}
     .content-header, .content-body {margin: 0 25px 15px;}